 We are prohibited from making facilitation payments, which are un-tariffed payments made to speed up, obtain or secure an obligation that is already owed to us.
-For example, if we are awaiting approval from a bank on a wire transfer of funds from a customer account, we cannot offer an improper payment (no matter the value) to speed up or secure that payment.
+We are likewise prohibited from engaging in extortion acts, which involves exploiting fear or vulnerability to gain an unfair advantage or benefit.

 Many times, it can be difficult to identify who qualifies as a government official.
 Individuals holding public positions, such as heads of government departments and ministers, are not the only government officials we should be aware of.
-Individuals working for any entity owned or controlled in whole or in part by a government are also considered government officials and any improper payments to them are still violations of the law.
+Individuals working for any entity owned or controlled in whole or in part by a government may also considered government officials and any improper payments to them are still violations of the law.